 However, consider beforehand how far you're willing to bend.
 Don't negotiate when it comes to restrictions imposed for your teen's safety, such as substance abuse, sexual activity and reckless driving.
 Make sure your teen knows that you won't tolerate tobacco, alcohol or other drug use.

 Set a positive example

-Remember, teens learn how to behave by watching their parents.
+Teens learn how to behave by watching their parents.
 Your actions generally speak louder than your words.
-Set a positive example and your teen will likely follow your lead.
+Show your teen how to cope with stress in positive ways and be resilient.
+Be a good model and your teen will likely follow your lead.

 See more In-depth

 - Ginsburg K, et al. Building Resilience in Children and Teens.
 3rd ed.
 Elk Grove Village, Ill.: American Academy of Pediatrics; 2015.